 About the CURE Hydrocephalus Program:

 CURE Hydrocephalus is a division of CURE International committed to saving lives by eliminating untreated hydrocephalus and its preventable causes through training, treatment, and research.
-Since 2000 through efforts emanating from CURE Children's Hospital of Uganda (CURE-Uganda) in Mbale, over 5,000 lives have been saved, ten surgeons from nine different countries have been trained, and ground-breaking research has been shared through publications in peer-reviewed journals.
+Since 2000 through efforts emanating from CURE Children's Hospital of Uganda (CURE Uganda) in Mbale, over 14,000 lives have been saved, 24 surgeons from many different countries have been trained, and ground-breaking research has been shared through publications in peer-reviewed journals.

 CURE Hydrocephalus is expanding that 10-year proof of concept to impact more of the developing world.